 Katie Stringer Clary

-Katie Stringer Clary, Ph.D., currently teaches history and public history at Coastal Carolina University in Conway, S.C.
+Katie Stringer Clary, Ph.D., currently teaches courses in interdisciplinary studies at Coastal Carolina University.
 Since 2007, Clary has worked with museums in various capacities from docent to executive director.
-In her time at museums and as a graduate student in Public History she focused on museum education and inclusion, especially for people with special needs.
+In her time at museums and as a graduate student in Public History she focused on museum education and inclusion issues, especially for people with special needs.
 This research culminated in her 2014 manuscript, Programming for People with Special Needs: A Guide for Museums and Historic Sites.
-She followed this with a chapter “Accessibility in Museum Learning” in Museum Learning, 2nd Ed. edited by Barry Lord and Brad King in 2015.
-Through her work, she continues to advocate for accessibility equality in museums and historic sites.
-Clary is also interested in the history of museums, museum administration, digital histories, and community engagement.
-In her spare time, she likes to camp and hike, travel, and spend time with her dog Harry Clary and cat Miss Frances.
+Through her work, she continues to advocate for accessibility, representation, and equality in museums and historic sites.

 Ph.D. – Public History; Middle Tennessee State University, 2013

 M.A. – History; Interdisciplinary Graduate Certificate Museum Studies; University of Memphis, 2010

 B.A. – History; Middle Tennessee State University, 2008

 Interdisciplinary Studies, Museum Studies, Public History, and Cultural Heritage

 Museums, Public History, Death Studies, and Museum Ethics